pragma-org/PDRs/PDR-0002-Voting/README.md

 1. The voting will have to take place with a set agenda, and the votes will be recorded in the minutes of the meeting by a designated Secretary for the meeting in [.validityreview][Archive];
 2. A quorum will be required for the decision-making to happen: at least four of five board members have to be present
-3. If there's a voting result that ends up with a tie (e.g., two votes accepted; two votes rejected), the decision will be postponed to the next meeting, where the absent board member will have to vote;
+3. If there's a voting result that ends up with a tie (e.g., two votes accepted; two votes rejected), the decision will be postponed to a makeup meeting within two weeks, where the absent board member will have to be present to vote;
 4. If a board member is absent for two consecutive meetings, the board can ask the general assembly to elect a temporary board member who can participate in the voting process.

 ## Consequences